The Wrong Planet Syndrome – Part 1

 • Dividing autism into low-functioning and high-functioning/Asperger is meaningless since the truth is much more complex.
 The spectrum is not one-dimensional (from "A little bit autistic" to "Very autistic"), but multidimensional (higher/lower scale separately for each of the many parameters which also can manifest themselves in different ways).
 Every autistic person has their own unique mix of traits, strengths, needs, sensory systems, interests, and personality.
 It can also be the case that if you compare two people, they have no coinciding traits at all.
 They may be the exact opposite of each other, but they are both autistic.

-• Autism has its problems and advantages.
-However, the diagnosis is completely focused on the negative half - it's even named "Autism Spectrum Disorder".
-From the video We Don't Have a Definition for Autistic Success Because We Only Talk About Autistic Struggles & Pain: "Autistic people are so defined, especially by the medical industry, by our struggles, pains, deficits, and the hard parts in life.
+• Autism comes with both challenges and strengths.
+However, the diagnosis focuses entirely on the negative half—it’s even labeled as "Autism Spectrum Disorder."From the video We Don't Have a Definition for Autistic Success Because We Only Talk About Autistic Struggles & Pain: "Autistic people are so defined, especially by the medical industry, by our struggles, pains, deficits, and the hard parts in life.
 Often the joys, positive experiences, and our skills are completely ignored.
 We don't even, really, have a good understanding of what autistic success looks like, because, by definition, autistic people are often described by our failures.
 In order to receive an autism diagnosis, I had to be able to show the ways in which I was struggling to live up to expectations in neurotypical society and in the neurotypical world.
 If you look at the medical criteria for autism, it is written around our weaknesses.
 It talks about our deficits.
 In order to meet the criteria for an autism diagnosis, you must be struggling, or in crisis, or have your deficits on display, easy for someone else to see.
 If you are masking, camouflaging, good at compensating for your weaknesses, or are just well supported in life, it's much less likely you'll get a diagnosis; because you can be autistic and still managed to thrive in the neurotypical dominated society that we live in. ...
 Our current definitions of autism, and autistic people, have been written by non-autistic people, who have observed us from the outside, with little to no insight on the inner workings of the autistic mind, or why we do the things we do.
 They have written down a list of things that they found annoying, or inconvenient, about those of us whose minds work differently, and completely ignored the fact that autistic people, just like non-autistic people, are whole, full, and complete people.
 We are more than just our struggles and our weaknesses.
 We are also our strengths, our joys. ...
 What the current medical definitions of autism has done is taken everything that is different about autistic people, and spun it into a weakness, or a problem.
 Even some of the things that, actually, if looked at from another angle, can be part of our biggest strengths."

 From the video High Functioning Autism (It's NOT what you think!!):